alexharri/website/posts/webgl-gradients.md

 y += sin(x * (L / 2.013) + u_time * -1.05 * S) * A * 0.32;
 ```

-<SmallNote label="">Observe how some of the scalars for $S$ are negative (waves 3 and 5).
+<SmallNote label="">Observe how $S$ is multiplied by a negative number for waves 3 and 5.
 Making some of the waves travel in the opposite direction prevents the final wave from feeling as if it's moving in one direction at a constant rate.</SmallNote>

 These five sine waves give us quite a pretty natural-looking final wave: